maarten-pennings/esp32cam/reset/README.md

 The Arduino IDE supports this, so uploading is a breeze: no pushing of reset/flash buttons, just press the Upload in Arduino.
 The IDE pulls GPIO-0 to ground (using DTR), pulses RESET (via RTS) and uploads the program via TX and RX.
-Also the using the Arduino Serial Monitor poses no problems; again Arduino knows about those pins.
+Also using the Arduino Serial Monitor poses no problems; again Arduino knows about those pins.

 However, a standalone terminal program has trouble with this board.
 I'm not sure why, because for ESP8266 NodeMCU boards, with a similar CH340 setup, I never had any problem.
-But when I start a terminal program like [putty](https://www.putty.org/) it has DTR high (GPIO-0) and RTS high (RESET), so the ESP32 is stuck in reset of flash mode.
+But when I start a terminal program like [putty](https://www.putty.org/) it has DTR high (GPIO-0) and RTS high (RESET), so the ESP32 is stuck in reset or in the flash mode.
 This is also the warning note you find at the bottom on Espressif's page on [serial connection](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html).

 My solution is to use one of my old favorite terminal programs [Realterm](https://realterm.sourceforge.io/).
-It has not received much development attention, I suggest using version 2.0.0.57 from 2008-02-28 (2.0.0.70 from 2014 is better but needs to be ran once as administrator for some registry keys).
+It has not received much development attention lately, I suggest using version 2.0.0.57 from 2008-02-28 (2.0.0.70 from 2014 is better but needs to be ran once as administrator for some registry keys).
 This is one of the few programs that allows control of the RTS and DTR pins.